Call or Text 877.840.2444

 Hospitals face various crises throughout the day.
 However, cyberattacks on hospitals have become more common than ever, and it’s necessary to be prepared to fight them off.
 You need to educate your employees so that they can differentiate between a genuine email and one with phishing links.
 It’s also essential to secure your medical devices and encrypt data as much as possible.

 You must also take all steps necessary to back up useful data so that you don’t end up being held at ransom for it.
-In case of a cyberattack, you should consider using an emergency notification system to send out alerts to your staff to minimize the damage.
+In case of a cyberattack, you should consider using the Redflag app to send out alerts to your staff to minimize the damage.

 What are the other forms of cyberattacks faced by hospitals?
 Let me know in the comments.